-We wanted to share our "Hurricane Hints" to make sure you and your pets are prepared for the rest of this hurricane season.
+Here are our "Hurricane Hints" to make sure you and your pets are prepared for hurricane season.

 WHAT TO PURCHASE/PACK:

 - For cats: litter & a portable litter pan.
-Disposable baking pans are helpful.
+Disposable baking pans work great!

 - Supplies to clean up accidents!